Review was updated on 7th October, 2019

 Telstra Broadband Review

 Despite being the oldest and most experienced telco in Australia, Telstra started to do something a few years ago that’s very unusual for a communications company – they started listening more intently to their customers’ needs and concerns.
-For a long time, Telstra’s huge network and reputation had allowed them to get complacent, occasionally offering services on a take-it-or-leave-it basis.
 The onset of increased competition – along with some refreshing new thinking at the top level – has led to a change in the way they do things.
 And the customer is reaping the rewards.

 A short while back, Telstra started offering a choice between month-to-month contracts and unlimited downloads.
 This move has seen Telstra again top the charts among Aussies and shows that after a period of time when they were sometimes criticised, they have become competitive again.
 They’ve also embraced bundling perhaps more than any other Aussie telco.
 Their current bundled streaming options include Telstra TV 3 and movies from Telstra TV Box Office.